cloudwatt/applications/bundle-jessie-strongswan/README_EN.md

 ### Or an easier way thru a 1-click?

 ...
 Yes!
 Go to the [Apps page](https://www.cloudwatt.com/en/applications/index.html) on the Cloudwatt website, choose the apps, press "DEPLOY" and follow the simple steps...
 5 minutes later, a green button appears...
-ACCESS: you have nearly your Strongswan! (no escape this time, you will need to access thru SSH)
+ACCESS: you have nearly your Strongswan! (but, no escape this time, you will need to access thru SSH)

 ## So watt?